This is a glossary of terms used in Sysudoku posts and pages.

 nice loop coloring – Alternate node coloring in nice loop creates a cluster.
 A nice loop cluster is valid in multi-cluster methods, and can be extended along coloring links.

 orphan – a candidate included in no pattern of its value.

-pattern slicing – The division of patterns into disjoint sets based on slink partners they include.
+pattern slicing – The division of patterns into disjoint sets by pattern coloring, usually for trials.

 pencil mark –a small font digit representing the presence of a candidate in a cell.

 pink/olive analysis – Pattern coloring analysis.
 Pink and olive are used to clearly indicate coloring by patterns.